stanley07/fantom/README.md

 Technologies Used

-Polygon: The marketplace is deployed on the Polygon network, leveraging its low transaction fees and fast confirmation times.
+Mantle: The marketplace is deployed on the Mantle network, leveraging its low transaction fees and fast confirmation times.

 React: The frontend is built using React.js, providing a responsive and user-friendly interface.